I am an Honorary Lecturer in the Department of Primary Care and Public Health at Imperial College London.

-I will complete my PhD thesis, entitled 'Access to Primary Health Care in England: Policy, Theory and Evidence,' in July 2016.
-It focuses on three topics:
+I completed my PhD, entitled 'Access to Primary Health Care in England: Policy, Theory and Evidence,' at Imperial in October 2016.
+It focused on three topics:

-Access to General Practice: The U.K. Government plans to make it easier for patients to see their family doctors in England.
-It intends to do this partly through extending the opening hours of general practices.
+Access to General Practice: The U.K. Government planned to make it easier for patients to see their family doctors in England.
+It intended to do this partly through extending the opening hours of general practices.

-Patient Experience of General Practice: Patient experience has declined across several measures in national surveys since 2011-12.
-This includes measures related to access, satisfaction with opening hours, and overall experience.
+Patient Experience of General Practice: Patient experience had declined across several measures in national surveys since 2011-12.
+This included measures related to access, satisfaction with opening hours, and overall experience.

-I work with Matthew Harris (Clinical Senior Lecturer in Public Health) and Azeem Majeed (Professor of Primary Care).
-Our research has been cited in national policy documents, including this National Audit Office report, and has featured in the broadcast media, such as on Sky News here.
+I received three Early Career Researcher prizes from the Society for Academic Primary Care, was cited in national policy documents, including this National Audit Office report, and featured in broadcast media, such as on Sky News here.

-Before my PhD, I studied Public Health (MPH; Distinction) and Biomedical Sciences (BSc; First Class Honours) at Imperial from 2008 to 2012.
+I studied Public Health (MPH) and Biomedical Sciences (BSc) at Imperial from 2008 to 2012.

 Access, general practice, primary care, urgent care, A&E departments, emergency admissions, health services research, health policy, England.

-Cowling T, Harris M, Majeed F, 2016, Extended opening hours and patient experience of general practice in England: multilevel regression analysis of a national patient survey, BMJ Quality & Safety, ISSN:2044-5423
+Cowling T, Harris M, Majeed F, 2016, Extended opening hours and patient experience of general practice in England: multilevel regression analysis of a national patient survey, BMJ Quality & Safety, Vol:26, ISSN:2044-5423, Pages:360-371

 Cowling TE, Harris MJ, Majeed A, 2015, Evidence and rhetoric about access to UK primary care., Bmj, Vol:350